Biden and Xi expected to meet next month after high-level US-China meetings

 Xi hails ‘deepening trust’ between China and Russia as he meets Putin

-While the White House would not confirm the Biden-Xi meeting, a readout of a meeting between China’s Foreign Minister Wang Yi and US National Security Adviser Jake Sullivan on Friday said the two sides were “working together towards a meeting”.
+While the White House would not confirm the Biden-Xi meeting, a readout of Friday’s meeting between China’s Foreign Minister Wang Yi and US National Security Adviser Jake Sullivan said the two sides were “working together towards a meeting”.

 Xi and Biden have not met since attending the G20 summit in Bali last year.